mattborn/prodjoy.com/faq.md

 **What if I only have a single request?**

-That’s fine.
+Totally fine.
 You can pause your subscription when finished and return when you have additional product needs.
 There’s no need to let the remainder of your subscription go to waste.

 **Are there any refunds if I don't like the service?**